opendocsg/opendoc-sensor-data-exchange/User Guide/Projects.md

 It contains connection strings and SSL certifications to set up a connection to MQTT.
 MQTT stands for Message Queuing Telemetry Transport.
 It is a publish/subscribe protocol where you can publish and receive messages as a client, often called a “broker”.
 The job of an MQTT broker is to filter messages based on topic, and then distribute them to subscribers.
 There is no direct connection between a publisher and subscriber.
 All clients can publish (broadcast) and subscribe (receive).

-To publish your relevant information, you must first create your own project and topics.
+To publish your relevant information, you must first create your own project to create a topic and subscribe to your own topic.
+A topic cannot be duplicated  and cannot published and subscribed to the same project again.

 Both publisher and subscriber can create a project.
-Both publisher and subscriber need to have a project before you can publish or subscribe to any topic.
-Only the publisher can create topic.
+Both publisher and subscriber need to have a project before both can publish or subscribe to any topic.
+Only the publisher can create a topic.

 You can create new project by clicking [Insert icon] button on the top right of the Browse Topics page and select **New Project**.